ss2552/Guide_3DS/docs/_include/3ds-online.md

-**Nintendo 3DS online services have recently shut down.** Here's what you should know:
+**Nintendo 3DS online services have shut down.** Here's what you should know:

 + Current 3DS modding methods are not affected.
 + The Internet access of homebrew applications (i.e. Universal-Updater) is not affected.